Revelo vs CloudDevs: Full-Time Engineers vs Contractor Marketplace

 Shorter commitment, lower barrier to start

 CloudDevs' week-to-week rolling contracts are genuinely flexible in a way that matters when you need a contractor for a bounded project rather than a permanent headcount addition.
 You can pause or cancel at the end of any billing week.
-Revelo is built for long-term, full-time engagement, which fits most mid-market engineering teams, but not every situation calls for that.
+Revelo is built for long-term, full-time engagement, which fits most mid-market engineering teams, but not every situation calls for that structure.

 Strong satisfaction signals at the market it serves